 By Samuel Indyk

-Money markets are pricing in about an 88% chance of a 50 basis point rate rise from the central bank next month, little changed from before the data, according to data from Refinitiv.
+Money markets are currently pricing in around an 83% chance of a second consecutive 50 basis point hike from the BoE next month, little changed from before the data.

-(Reporting by Samuel Indyk; Editing by Robert Birsel)
+(Reporting by Samuel Indyk Editing by Mark Potter)